Some of our BT success stories. All placed in loving forever homes.

 Zoey adopted November 2006

 It was love at first sight for both of us.
-I am not given to sappy statements like this but that is the shortest and most accurate description of our first meeting causing certain actions to be set in motion.
 I did not have a plan or thought of adding a dog to my life the day I met Zoey.
-I had been successfully saying “no dog” to my wife and twin teenage daughters who have two cats, for as long as it mattered.
-I am a director of photography which means I have an irregular schedule and my wife teaches High School English and Theatre, my kids are into sports and orchestra and sometimes feed their cats.
+I had been successfully saying “no dog” to my wife and daughters for as long as it mattered.
 Nobody had time for a dog.

 Riley adopted September 2006

 Since, we have adopted Riley we have seen a tremendous change.
 Not yet two years old, his playful, curious. and loving personality has made Riley the apple of our eyes.
-One of the best things we have done for Riley is starting him in a training program where he meets with a trainer once a week in a setting where he can interact with other animals.
+One of the best things we have done for Riley is starting him in a training program once a week.
 The fear of being around other dogs has seemed to have dissipated with time, training, love, stability and commitment.
 Riley has traveled throughout California with us and has grown fond of our many road trips.

-Throughout our experience, both John & I have learned that if you are patient and empathic everything else will fall into place.
-They say 3 times is a charm and we are believers!
-We couldn't imagine our lives without our "Ri guy" and thank Boston Buddies for allowing us the opportunity to keep the bond between Riley and ourselves to continue growing throughout the years.
-I can only hope that others will benefit as we have.
+Both John & I have learned that if you are patient and empathic everything else will fall into place.
+They say 3 times a charm, and we are believers!
+We couldn’t imagine our lives without our “Ri guy” and thank Boston Buddies for allowing us the opportunity to keep the bond between Riley and ourselves to continue growing throughout the years.
+I can only hope that others will benefit as we have. – With warmest regards, Wendy & John

 Paco/Barklee adopted March 2006